 What pastoral, medical and social support is available for students with SEND?

 We offer a range of diverse support networks.
-Pastoral Managers are attached to each year group.
+Pastoral Leaders are attached to each year group.
 We have trained First Aid personnel and access to the School Nurse.
-A Club runs during lunchtime which SEND and vulnerable students can attend.
-The school also has a Well Being suite which is dedicated to the health and wellbeing of students.
+A club runs during lunchtime which SEND and vulnerable students can attend.
+The school also has a Wellbeing Suite which is dedicated to the health and wellbeing of students.

 How do you manage the administration of medicines and providing personal care?